8 Types of Internet Connections for Business

 Business internet infrastructure: an overview

 In much the same way as domestic broadband, business internet connectivity relies on the underlying infrastructure of the network itself.
 There are several providers, the most commonly known of which are OpenReach and Virgin.
-These two providers operate huge networks on a nationwide level, meaning they’re available to pretty much any business.

-Other, smaller and more independent providers are more likely to cover only local geographical areas, so your location may impact the availability of other providers.
+Other, smaller, and more independent providers are more likely to cover only local geographical areas, so your location may impact the availability of other providers.
 Your Internet Service provider (ISP) will be able to talk you through the options you have when it comes to choosing which network you are connected to.

 What are the different business internet connection types?